dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 definition of a path.
 In each case, the argument *drawable* is either a sheet or a medium.

-start-path
+.. generic-function:: start-path

-Generic function

-start-path *drawable* => ()
+   :signature: start-path *drawable* => ()

+   :description:

      Starts a new path on *drawable*.
 The path can be created with any number of calls to *line-to*, *curve-to*, *arc-to*, and *move-to*.
      Its appearance can also be manipulated using *fill-path* and *stroke-path*.

-After creating the path, use either *close-path* or *end-path* to finish the path, or *abort-path* to abandon it altogether.
+     After creating the path, use either :gf:`close-path` or :gf:`end-path` to finish the path, or :gf:`abort-path` to abandon it altogether.

-end-path
+.. generic-function:: end-path

-Generic function

-end-path *drawable* => ()
+   :signature: end-path *drawable* => ()

+   :description:

      Ends the definition of the current path in *drawable*.
 Once the definition has been ended, the path can be rendered to the drawable using *fill-path* or *stroke-path*.

-The function *close-path* can also be used to end the definition of a path.
+     The function :gf:`close-path` can also be used to end the definition of a path.

-close-path
+.. generic-function:: close-path

-Generic function

-close-path *drawable* => ()
+   :signature: close-path *drawable* => ()

+   :description:

      Closes the current path on the *drawable*: that is, creates a closed figure from the elements already defined.

-For example, if you create a path that has four connected lines (using *line-to*), you can use *close-path* to join the first and last lines in the path to create a closed, five-sided figure.
+     For example, if you create a path that has four connected lines (using :gf:`line-to`), you can use :gf:`close-path` to join the first and last lines in the path to create a closed, five-sided figure.

-abort-path
+.. generic-function:: abort-path

-Generic function

-abort-path *drawable* => ()
+   :signature: abort-path *drawable* => ()

+   :description:

      Aborts the current path on *drawable*.
 Any operations that have been performed since the last call to *start-path* are discarded.

-fill-path
+.. generic-function:: fill-path

-Generic function

-fill-path *drawable* => ()
+   :signature: fill-path *drawable* => ()

+   :description:

      Uses the current brush to fill the current path on *drawable*.
 Only closed paths can be filled.
-If the path has not already been closed using `close-path`_, it is closed automatically.
+If the path has not already been closed using :gf:`close-path`, it is closed
+     automatically.

-stroke-path
+.. generic-function:: stroke-path

-Generic function

-stroke-path *drawable* => ()
+   :signature: stroke-path *drawable* => ()

+   :description:

      Uses the current pen to draw the current path on *drawable*.
 Note that the path must not have been previously filled.
 This function does not close the path: you must use *close-path* if you wish to do this.

 Functions for describing the appearance of a path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^